Skip to the content

 Most sustainable countries

-The most sustainable countries worldwide include Honduras, Moldova, Norway, Sweden, New Zealand, and the UK, based on varying environmental, social and economic factors.
+The most sustainable countries are Honduras, Moldova, Norway, Sweden, New Zealand, and the UK, based on varying environmental, social and economic factors.

 A 2024 study on worldwide industrial practices by boilercoverUK reports that Honduras has the lowest CO₂ emissions per capita, followed by Guatemala, the Philippines, Moldova and Bolivia.
 Emissions in Honduras are low due to limited industrial activity, a reliance on renewable energy, such as hydropower, and a less developed transportation infrastructure.